SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 endsnippet
 ```

 In the fourth case, I tried to find matching parenthesis.
-But, all of the work
+But, all the work
 went in vain because you cannot with `UltiSnips`.
-So, I used Python.
+I had to use Python.

 ```vim
 priority 1000